 Also in my rack (now 4U instead 24!) of I have a Line 6 Pod XT Pro modelling preamp for my guitar, which is a Ibanez RG2620CBK.
 [I also have a 1964 Hofner Verithin from my teenage years ]

-Finally monitoring duties are handled by a Samson Servo 260, giving 130W RMS per side, into a pair of Spirit Absolute 2 nearfield monitors.
+Finally monitoring duties (as well as the Sennheiser) are handled by a Samson Servo 260, giving 130W RMS per side, into a pair of Spirit Absolute 2 nearfield monitors.

 I have also kept my Roland JD800 synthesizer in the rig; this wonderful looking device not only can sound great, but it boasts 58 sliders to twiddle in real time and 60 buttons to press.

 Everything else is now in software, ‘in the box’, as they say.
-I use Ableton Live 10 for assembling tracks, Bandlab’s Sonar for some midi sequencing, and Adobe Audition for some audio editing.
+I use Ableton Live 11 for assembling tracks, Bandlab’s Sonar for some midi sequencing, and Adobe Audition for some audio editing, although most things are now in Live.
 I also have Propellerhead’s Reason, but don’t use this much.
 Librarian and editing tasks are done with Soundquest’s MidiQuest.
-The main sound generation is done using three Spectrasonics products Omnisphere (stunning!), Trilogy (bass) and Stylus RMX (percussion).
+The main sound generation is done using three Spectrasonics products Omnisphere (stunning! – and now with 12,000 patches), Trilogy (bass) and Stylus RMX (percussion).
 I recently added Scaler 2 from Plugin Boutique, which is an amazing aid for anyone composing.
-See https://www.spectrasonics.net/ , https://squest.com/ and https://www.pluginboutique.com/product/3-Studio-Tools/93-Music-Theory-Tools/6439-Scaler-2
+See https://www.spectrasonics.net/ , https://squest.com/ and https://www.pluginboutique.com/product/3-Studio-Tools/93-Music-Theory-Tools/6439-Scaler-2.

-Everything else I have donated to a charity, for them to sell on e-bay, where it should raise at least £1500.
+Everything else I have donated to a charity, for them to sell on e-bay, where it should raise at least £1500 – should be more.
 It used to occupy 24U of rack space.
 In no particular order, the major elements of the now disposed of items are as follows.